Aliases for GYS2 Gene

 GeneCards Summary for GYS2 Gene

-GYS2 (Glycogen Synthase 2 (Liver)) is a Protein Coding gene.
-Diseases associated with GYS2 include glycogen storage disease type 0 and glycogen storage disease 0, liver.
-Among its related pathways are PI3K-Akt signaling pathway and Akt Signaling.
-GO annotations related to this gene include protein homodimerization activity and glycogen (starch) synthase activity.
+GYS2 (Glycogen Synthase 2) is a Protein Coding gene.
+Diseases associated with GYS2 include Glycogen Storage Disease 0, Liver and Glycogen Storage Disease.
+Among its related pathways are Activation of cAMP-Dependent PKA and Glucose metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and glycogen synthase activity, transferring glucose-1-phosphate.
 An important paralog of this gene is GYS1.